drpdead/Hugo-Corporio/README.md

 _TODO_

 ## Contributing
+ALL CONTRIBUTIONS SHOULD BE MADE TO THE ORIGINAL TEMPLATE/THEME BY [AminZaribay](https://github.com/AminZaribay/Corporio)

 You can contribute to this project by using it to create your own website, sharing it with your friends, sharing your ideas or reporting a bug through opening an issue and informing us if you have crafted your website using Corporio.